What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 development pre-sales

-growth corridor projects
+growth corridor properties

 This is exactly what the Government wants: push investor capital toward creating new supply instead of bidding up existing homes.

-For a long time, new builds have always been affordable.
-There is never a supply issue with new builds.
-There is a demand issue.
-Not many buyers are buying them.
-While first home buyers are complaining they felt investors ("investors" because the mass media narrative says so) are beating them to the $950k house, many sub-$700k properties are available for immediate purchase, with little to no competition.
+While first home buyers felt investors ("investors" because the mass media narrative says so) are beating them to the $950k house, many sub-$700k properties are available for immediate purchase, with little to no competition.
+You can buy one, and some vendors are more than happy to give you an incentive to buy them!
 And there are reasons why these properties are untouched:

-weak land content
+Weak land content

 body corporate costs

-The negative hearing tax benefit does not turn a bad asset into a good one.
+With the change in negative gearing rule, investors will be attracted to these new builds, but investors should proper due diligence.
+The negative gearing tax benefit does not turn a bad asset into a good one.
 It just makes the bad asset look prettier in the glossy brochure.

 Honest Buying Advice: